 Privacy around your pool is really comforting as a pool owner.
-And with the right landscaping strategy, you can add pool privacy features that not only keep the neighbors out, but also keep the pool area safe for your kids and that create a beautiful aesthetic that blends in with your surrounding environment.
+And with the right landscaping strategy, you can add pool privacy features that not only keep the neighbors out, but also keep the pool area safe for your kids and create a beautiful aesthetic that blends in with your surrounding environment.

-First off, let’s start with the main benefits of privacy features around your pool.
+First, let’s start with the main benefits of privacy features around your pool.

 Comfort and Privacy

 The first is pretty obvious – privacy.
 Nobody wants a bunch of onlookers when you are trying to relax.
-Especially if you live in a crowded neighborhood, privacy features like a fence or tall landscaping can make your small space feel way less crowded.
+Especially if you live in a crowded neighborhood, privacy features like a fence or tall landscaping can make your small space feel less crowded.

 Some privacy features around pools can also improve overall safety and prevent your young children from accessing the pool area without supervision.
 Of course, this is much easier to do with fencing than landscaping, but more on that later.